0HANNING2/Final_Group_Project/landing.md

 ---
-title: Landing
+title: Visualizations & Explanations
 layout: landing
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: 'In this part, we will display our visualizations in detail.'
-image: assets/images/pic07.jpg
+image: assets/images/Time_Series_of_AQI_Trend.png
 nav-menu: true
 ---